ahonkan/microcontroller_training/README.md

 The microcontroller has two types of execution context:
 - Main Execution
 - Interrupt Execution
--

 ### Main Execution: LED Push Button
 We are going to write a main loop program that lights the LED when the push-button is pressed.
 This code loops forever waiting on user action.

 ### Interrupt Execution: LED Push Button
-We are going to visit the ARM Core interrupts and then configure the ARM Core timer to run periodically and toggle the LED.
+We are going to review the ARM Core interrupts and then configure the ARM Core timer to run periodically and toggle the LED.
 Use push button to gate the toggle operation.
+Discuss difference between ARM core timer vs SOC timer.

 ## LED Push Button- GPIO Interrupt
 Use push button to control LED via interrupt.